 Is Astanga enough to make me fit?

 Astanga makes you fit, healthy, flexible and strong, and you don’t need to add any physical activities to the regular practice in order to build up physical fitness.
 Astanga also complements many sports or exercise routines and it is perfectly fine to continue with other kinds of physical activity while incorporating Astanga yoga into your daily life.
 In fact, the flexibility, strength and focus gained through yoga can help improve other activities.
-The yoga practice itself is a balanced mix of cardiovascular, strength, endurance and aerobic training, including meditational elements.
+The yoga practice itself is a balanced mix of cardiovascular, strength, endurance and aerobic training, including meditational techniques.

 What if the practice doesn’t always feel fun?